-The first thing to consider is pot size.
-This is an 8 in oval pot with depth to it.
+The first thing to consider is the pot size.
+This is an 8-in oval pot with depth to it.
 The volume is approximately 1.50 quarts, and the larger rock takes up a portion of this.
-By comparison a 10 in oval pot like the ones I typically use (point) holds about 3 quarts of soil.
+By comparison, a 10-in oval pot like the ones I typically use (point) holds about 3 quarts of soil.

 Since I grow my cannabonsai in living soil, my feeding regimen for this plant is similar to that of all my plants: Teas and occasional dry fertilizer.
-As mother plants are kept in a vegetive growth state, feedings should consist of higher N and P values and a lower K value.
+As mother plants are kept in a vegetative growth stage, feedings should consist of higher N and P values and a lower K value.

 My dry fertilizer of choice at the moment is an awesome organic mix from Recipe 420.
 It has extra myco, trace minerals, and a bunch of other great stuff.
-Unfortunately it’s a nursery only-product but I’ll link to something similar from NPK Industries and suggest you ask your local nursery to consider carrying it if that don’t already.
+Unfortunately, it’s a nursery only-product but I’ll link to something similar from NPK Industries and suggest you ask your local nursery to consider carrying it if they don’t already.

-Be careful with over feeding, as with any cannabonsai and consider using a soak style watering method if you plan to incorporate moss on the top as I have in my other compositions.
-I’d grade this plant a 7/10 health wise at the moment, as you can see the leaves are a light green and the stalk is pretty purple.
-As with any cannabonsai tree, stress of serious trimming, small pots, and learning to dial in nutrients make it slightly more challenging than a traditional grow, but if you’ve been following my Fast OGKZ project (point) as well, you know that beautiful plants can come out of struggling cannabonsai and you gotta just keep listening to the plant and growing forward.
+Be careful with overfeeding, as with any cannabonsai, and consider using a soak-style watering method if you plan to incorporate moss on the top as I have in my other compositions.
+I’d grade this plant a 7/10 health-wise at the moment, as you can see the leaves are light green and the stalk is pretty purple.
+As with any cannabonsai tree, the stress of serious trimming, small pots, and learning to dial in nutrients make it slightly more challenging than a traditional grow, but if you’ve been following my Fast OGKZ project (point) as well, you know that beautiful plants can come out of struggling cannabonsai and you gotta just keep listening to the plant and growing forward.

-Depending on a cannabonsai mother’s size, you may want to consider a diminished light source like natural lighting or a cool 5600k 42w light blub.
-I’ve noticed my cannabonsai in flowering love my 1000w led, but it’s a bit much at times for trimmed back mothers or plants just starting out.
+Depending on a cannabonsai mother’s size, you may want to consider a diminished light source like natural lighting or a cool 5600k 42w light bulb.
+I’ve noticed my cannabonsai in flowering love my 1000w led, but it’s a bit much at times for trimmed-back mothers or plants just starting out.
 Vegging plants also love that cool blue light rather than anything down the red end of the spectrum.

 In this example, I’ve grown it in the broom style and wired a few branches.
 I’ve gone through waves of letting it grow wild, then trimmed it back to add girth to the stalk.
 Keep in mind the diameter of the stalk is ultimately determined by the surface area of the branches.
 The quickest way to a girthy stalk is to let the plant grow as much surface area as possible.